Category Archives: Feature

 Zoroastrians are followers of one of the world’s oldest monotheistic religions founded by the prophet Zarathushtra more than 3,000 years ago in ancient Iran.
 Zoroastrians have long served as bridge builders in interfaith dialogue, believing in truth, righteousness, charity, beneficence, respect and care for the environment, and the triumph of good over evil.
 Zoroastrianism flourished as the imperial religion of three Persian empires, those of the Achaemenians, Parthians and Sassanians, and was the dominant religion from Turkey and eastward to China during those times.
 North America’s Zoroastrian community includes those who arrived from the Indian subcontinent, known as Parsis, and those who came directly from Iran seeking religious freedom.

 The Zoroastrian Association of Houston (ZAH) was established in 1976 to promote the religious, social, and cultural aspects of the Zoroastrian faith.
-ZAH is fortunate to have local Mobeds (priests) who conduct religious services, ceremonies, and rituals; numerous individuals who serve on its executive boards and committees (e.g., youth, sports, Sunday school, religious services, outreach, Golden Group, and Library) provide leadership and vision to a growing community; and countless active members who, through their participation, initiative, and hard work, are committed to building a strong community.
-In 2019, ZAH was the first Zoroastrian association in North America to erect a 24-hour wood-burning fire Atash Kadeh, a revered, all-inclusive place of worship for Zoroastrians, their family members, and friends.
+ZAH is fortunate to have local Mobeds (priests) who conduct religious services, ceremonies, and rituals; numerous individuals whose serve on executive boards and committees provide leadership and vision.
+In 2019, ZAH was the first Zoroastrian association in North America to erect a 24-hour wood burning fire Atash Kadeh, a revered, all-inclusive place of worship for Zoroastrians their family members and friends.

 About FEZANA